wp-plugins/easy-popular-posts/readme.txt

 === Plugin Name ===
 Contributors: christopherross
 Plugin URI: http://thisismyurl.com/plugins/easy-popular-posts
-Tags: wordpress,easy,popular,posts
-Donate link: http://www.thisismyurl.com/
+Tags: popular posts, best, post-plugins, most-viewed, popular, posts,comments, most popular, sidebar, widget Donate link: http://www.thisismyurl.com/
 Requires at least: 2.0.0
 Tested up to: 2.7.1
-Stable tag: 0.0.1
+Stable tag: 0.0.2

 An easy to use WordPress function to add popular posts to any theme.
+The results can be displayed in many ways and it has been tested with popular caching scripts.
+This is the code that I use on my own website, as well as several popular client websites.

 == Description ==

 An easy to use WordPress function to add popular posts to any theme.
+The results can be displayed in many ways and it has been tested with popular caching scripts.
+This is the code that I use on my own website, as well as several popular client websites.

 == Installation ==